gonicus/clacks/doc/intro.rst

 Joining the party
 """""""""""""""""

-A client needs to authenticate to the gosa-ng bus.
+A client needs to authenticate to the clacks bus.
 In order to create the required credentials for that, you've to "announce" or "join" the client to the system.

 To do that, run ::

   $ sudo -s
-  # cd 'wherever your gosa-ng virtual environment is'
+  # cd 'wherever your clacks virtual environment is'
   # source bin/activate
-  # gosa-join
+  # clacks-join

 on the client you're going to join.
 In the development case, this may be the same machine which runs the agent.